 The HP ENVY 6255's printing speed is mediocre.
 It takes a long time to print a photo, which is surprising considering this is a photo printer.
 The HP ENVY Photo 7855/7858 can print photos a bit faster if that's a necessity.
 The input tray can hold up to 125 sheets of paper, so you can leave it running for a while before having to reload.
 The output tray, however, can only hold up to 25 sheets.

 The 6255 has very good color accuracy.
 Colors are fairly accurate and shouldn't be a problem for most people, though it won't be suitable for some professional needs that require very accurate colors, like graphic designers or photographers.
+If you want a similar printer with slightly better color accuracy, look into the HP ENVY 5014.

 The HP ENVY Photo 6255 has decent photo printing quality.
 There's noticeable banding visible, especially in blue and green colors.
 There's also an evident green tint in the grayscale.
 If you're looking for an HP printer with a better photo printing quality, check out the HP DeskJet 3755.